OUR KEY PARTNERS

-The partnership with Oxfam Australia was extended in 2015 to include NGO and NPO stakeholders in the early childhood development space to develop of an “Advocacy Learning Brief” that sort to empower stakeholders including ECD forum members and government officials as duty bearers on the importance of WASH both in schools, ECD centres as well as communities in general.
-The partnership was eager to start sowing the seeds of WASH as a sustainable agenda that should receive focus and attention from various angles including the affected school children, educators, ECD practitioners, Heads of NGOs working in the ECD sector department of social development officials.
+The partnership with Oxfam Australia was extended in 2015 to include NGO and NPO stakeholders in the early childhood development space to develop of an “Advocacy Learning Brief” that sorts to empower stakeholders including ECD forum members and government officials as duty bearers on the importance of WASH both in schools, ECD centres as well as communities in general.
+The partnership was eager to start sowing the seeds of WASH as a sustainable agenda that should receive focus and attention from various angles including the affected school children, educators, ECD practitioners and heads of NGOs working in the ECD sector department of social development officials.

 These children are in under-resourced communities where play and educational resources are worn out; and in most cases; not enough (or available at all) for the number of children enrolled in the Primary Schools and ECD sites.
-TREE‟s 31 years of experience in the ECD sector has shown beyond doubt that the availability of resources is interrelated to the ability of Practitioners to provide quality ECD services.
+TREE’s 31 years of experience in the ECD sector has shown beyond doubt that the availability of resources is interrelated to the ability of practitioners to provide quality ECD services.
 Most importantly; our experience has shown that children learn better while playing and having fun.
 UThando Dolls are thus seen as giving substance to what is meant by education through play.
-It is under this context that uThando Dolls are positively impacting in the lives of children, as well as, building confidence in Practitioners to offer children quality ECD services as per their developmental milestones.
+It is under this context that uThando Dolls are positively impacting in the lives of children, as well a, building confidence in practitioners to offer children quality ECD services as per their developmental milestones.

 JAM and Ethekwini Foods continue to support our community and centre-based interventions by providing children and families with nutritional porridge and soup.
 This partnership is critical in our pursuit of ensuring that all children develop to their full potential in line with their rights and needs.
 As an organization deliberately targeting marginalized communities whose children have no prospects of a better life due to the triple challenges of poverty, unemployment, and underdevelopment; it is important that such partnership are harnessed and expanded to reach communities we have not reached yet.
 The provision of these nutritional packages must be complemented by concerted efforts to have them start income generating activities that will see them start earning income to complement the social grants they receive and the nutritional packages we offer to them.
 It is critical we integrate components of sustainability in all our interventions so we ensure we do not create dependency; but rather empowered communities who are pioneers of ECD and subsequently their own development.